josedbaez/josedbaez.github.io/source/_posts/sitecore-okta-login.md

 *Versions used: Sitecore 8.2 rev. 170614 (8.2 Update-4).*

+*Go [here](http://josedbaez.com/2018/03/sitecore9-sso/) for solution on sitecore 9*

 **Update/Warning:** Preview mode fails for virtual users with the code below.
 To fix: 1- Call [this function](#ticket-function) after authenticating the user to create an authentication ticket in sitecore.
 2- Contact sitecore support and quote public reference 192715 so they can provide a known bug related to `item:preview` command.

 In this post I will outline how to implement OpenID SSO with [Okta](https://www.okta.com/) to allow users to **log in to sitecore (backend NOT client facing site)** from Okta's dashboard or by being redirected to Okta's login screen when trying to directly access sitecore through custom url <sup>[custom url](#custom-url)</sup>. *Authentication logic has been copied/modified from [Okta's github example code.](https://github.com/oktadeveloper/okta-oauth-aspnet-codeflow)*

 The solution provided by OKTA uses [OWIN](http://owin.org/) libraries.
 I integrated the OWIN middleware through a sitecore pipeline following [VyacheslavPritykin Sitecore-Owin](https://github.com/VyacheslavPritykin/Sitecore-Owin) solution.